Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Our homemade dinner made by women within the community

-Turns out “Happy Water” is rice wine and it’s Vietnam’s most popular liquor made from distilled fermented rice.
-It packs a big punch and tastes like poorly brewed slightly watered down tequila.
+Turns out “happy water” is rice wine and it’s Vietnam’s most popular liquor made from distilled fermented rice.
+It packs a big punch and tastes like poorly brewed, slightly watered down tequila.
 But boy could the locals throw it back!
 Rice wine typically has a higher than 40% alcohol by volume and is often brewed by families at home.
 So if the happy water comes out during your homestay, get ready for it!

 Trek Day 2

 Needless to say, we all felt a little rough the next morning.
-But we all awoke in great spirits because it was such a great night.
+But we all awoke in good spirits because it was such a great night.
 We were served a breakfast with thin pancakes, eggs and bananas along with a large cup of hot coffee.
 This meal was just as good as the dinner we had the previous evening.

 Thin pancakes, eggs and bananas for breakfast at a homestay in northern Vietnam